From damsires to covering and AI to gestation period, here are the answers to some questions you have always wondered about

 7. What is AI?

 It stands for artificial insemination.
-It is used to inseminate a mare when she and the stallion are in different geographical locations, the stallion does not offer live cover, the mare owner does not wish to move the mare.
+It is used to inseminate a mare when she and the stallion are in different geographical locations, the stallion does not offer live cover, or the mare owner does not wish to move the mare.
 AI can also be used after a stallion has died, using frozen semen.
 It is safer for handlers as only one horses is ever involved at a time, so some studs use AI even when both mare and stallion are at the same facility.